cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/02-fitting.md

 >
 {: .solution}

+the `DoFit.cpp` function executes a simultaneous fit, leaving only as a variable between all the probes and the passing probes, the yield of the signal and the yield of the background.

 After understanding the basics of how fitting with *RooFit* works, fill in the `init_conditions` with initial approximations that you find reasonable for each parameter.
 I recommend plotting the invariant mass of our dataset again and choosing the values as close as possible to the 'real' ones.
 Now we only need to create a loop to fit each bin and save the yields and associated errors in order to get the efficiency.
 This is achieved by: